baby1998/iBot-Framework/README.md

 **What is a bot?**

 Bot is a smart software agent contained in a box.
-This could be either a literal box or abstract box.

 **How does a bot get smart?**